captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## CREON:
 You are not ashamed to be the only one who thinks this way?

 ---

 ## ANTIGONE:
-I am not ashamed.

----

-When was it a shame to honor your brother?
+No, or was it a shame to honor your brother?

 ---

 ## CREON: